2021 Tribistovo poisoning: Local and cantonal

-The municipality mayor of Posušje, Ante Begić, stated: "What is there to say after an event like this, I simply cannot believe that such a tragedy occurred.
+The Mayor of the Municipality of Posušje, Ante Begić, stated: "What is there to say after an event like this, I simply cannot believe that such a tragedy occurred.
 This is immemorial."
 He later called for local businesses to close for the day out of respect for the victims.

 Prime Minister of the West Herzegovina Canton, Zdenko Ćosić, visibly distressed, stated: "This is a tragedy which will mark not only this year.
 I personally cannot imagine anything worse and more tragic than losing your loved ones, losing your children.
 Ours is to do what we can do, to express solidarity and condolences to the families who lost their children, to be together with them in our prayers and all other ways."
+The Government of the West Herzegovina Canton declared three days of mourning from 2 to 4 January.

 The same day the bodies were discovered, several hundreds of citizens of Posušje gathered on the Croatian Veterans Square in the town to light candles and pay homage to the victims.

-The Government of the West Herzegovina Canton declared three days of mourning from 2 to 4 January.
+In July 2023, the Municipality of Posušje Mayor's Office announced the construction of a monument, planned by Ilija Skočibušić, in the city.